Peterpiotr/siguren-documentation/docs/source/ms-system/ms-controls/ms-control-cabinet.rst

 Nameplate
 ----------

-MS Control Cabinet have nameplate located on front side of the door indicating input power (voltage, frequency, current), serial number, date.
+MS Control Cabinet have nameplate located on front side of the door indicating:

-The nameplate of the MS Control Cabinet indicates model, serial number, date of production, voltage / power requirements.
-Exemplary general appearance of MS Control Cabinet nameplate shown on figure below.
+- Input power (voltage, frequency, current).
+- Serial number.
+- Date of production.

+.. use numbers with a larger example of nameplate

+.. the Serial Number can be used for support purposes

 .. figure:: /_img/control-cabinet/control-cabinet-nameplate.png
 	:figwidth: 100 %